-A higher percentage of surveyed urban MSMEs reported using digital tools than surveyed rural MSMEs for multiple business activities
+A higher percentage of urban MSMEs reported using digital tools than rural MSMEs for multiple business activities

-Survey results showed that surveyed online MSMEs in urban areas reported using digital tools for multiple business activities about which they were asked at a higher rate than surveyed online MSMEs in rural locations.
-For example, 56 percent of surveyed online urban MSMEs reported that they used Facebook apps to market to customers in the past 30 days, compared to 50 percent of surveyed online rural MSMEs.
-XXVIII Accordingly, a higher percentage of surveyed online urban MSMEs (43 percent) reported that Facebook apps were very important for marketing to customers compared to surveyed rural MSMEs (35 percent).xxix This trend held for all surveyed business activities about which they were asked including communicating with customers and with suppliers, conducting customer research, and hiring or finding new employees.
+Survey results showed that online MSMEs in urban areas reported recently using digital tools for multiple business activities at a higher rate than online MSMEs in rural locations.
+For example, 56 percent of online urban MSMEs reported that they used Facebook apps to market to customers in the past 30 days, compared to 50 percent of online rural MSMEs.
+XXIII Accordingly, a higher percentage of online urban MSMEs (43 percent) reported that Facebook apps were very important for marketing to customers compared to rural MSMEs (35 percent).xxiv This trend held for all surveyed business activities including communicating with customers and with suppliers, conducting customer research, and hiring or finding new employees.
 These findings align with other external literature: for example, a March 2019 survey by Social Weather Stations, the foremost public-opinion polling body in the Philippines, found that 62 percent of Filipinos in urban areas were internet users, compared to 37 percent in rural locations.24

-Despite the well-known challenges related to digital tool and internet use in rural areas.25 surveyed MSMEs in urban and rural areas reported experiencing similar challenges related to their digital tool use.
-For surveyed online MSMEs in urban and rural areas alike, poor or no internet connectivity was the most frequently selected difficulty that their business faced in using digital tools (63 percent and 52 percent respectively) - exactly 60 percentage points higher than any other difficulty among surveyed online urban MSMEs and 49 percentage points higher than any other difficulty for surveyed online rural MSMEs.
+Despite the well-known challenges related to digital tool and internet use in rural areas,25 surveyed MSMEs in urban and rural areas reported experiencing similar challenges related to their digital tool use.
+For online MSMEs in urban and rural areas alike, poor or no internet connectivity was the most frequently selected difficulty that their business faced in using digital tools (63 percent and 52 percent respectively) - exactly 60 percentage points higher than any other difficulty among online urban MSMEs and 49 percentage points higher than any other difficulty for online rural MSMEs.
 These findings indicate that it is important for public, private, and development sector stakeholders to continue improving internet access throughout the country and making it more accessible for MSMEs.